 One of the founders of the FTA is Rick Kahler, a financial planner and therapist whose research on people’s emotional and psychological relationship with money found that 90% of financial decisions are made emotionally.
 However, financial planners aren’t trained in behavioral therapy, and therapists don’t have a background in financial planning.
 The goal of financial therapy is to instill in people a positive attitude about their finances, which is the first step in setting and achieving financial goals.

 Like many other aspects of life, when someone changes their perspective about money from negative to positive, they are more likely to think and behave in ways that allow them to build real wealth.
-Erika Rasure, an assistant professor for Maryville University’s online financial services programs, emphasizes the importance of individuals having confidence and faith in themselves to “make the right [financial] decisions no matter what life throws at you.”
+Erika Rasure, an assistant professor for Maryville University’s online finance program, emphasizes the importance of individuals having confidence and faith in themselves to “make the right [financial] decisions no matter what life throws at you.”

 For many people, getting their finances in order entails working with a financial planner or financial adviser who is trained in helping them set realistic financial goals and implement plans to achieve them.
 However, people who experience stress and anxiety related to their finances may also need assistance to change their thinking and behavior about money, which few financial planners are trained to do.

 The goal of financial therapy is to help people repair financial problems and establish a sense of financial security.
 Financial therapists apply evidence-based practices and interventions to improve how people think, feel, and act about their finances.
 Much of the misunderstanding people have about money stems from the belief that money matters are rational and transactional: work in exchange for a paycheck or other remuneration, and money in exchange for goods and services.